MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/Teams-add-in-for-Outlook.md

 ## <a name="teams-meeting-add-in-in-outlook-for-windows"></a>Suplemento de reunião do Teams no Outlook para Windows

-O suplemento de Reunião do Teams é instalado automaticamente para usuários que possuem o Microsoft Teams e o Office 2013, Office 2016, Office 2019 ou Office 2021 instalado em seus computadores Windows.
-Os usuários verão o suplemento de Reunião do Teams na faixa de opções Calendário do Outlook.
+The Teams Meeting add-in is automatically installed for users who have Microsoft Teams and either Office 2013, Office 2016, Office 2019 or Office 2021 installed on their Windows PC.
+Users will see the Teams Meeting add-in on the Outlook Calendar ribbon.

 ![Captura de tela do suplemento de Reunião do Teams na faixa de opções do Outlook.](media/Teams-add-in-for-Outlook.png)